charshy/examples/README.md

 ## Overview <a id="overview"></a>

-This project includes 2 Amalgam8 sample programs, scripts and a preconfigured environment to allow you to easily run, build, and experiment with the provided samples, in several environments.
-In addition, the scripts are generic enough that you can easily deploy the samples to other environments as well.
+This project includes 2 Amalgam8 sample apps, scripts, and a preconfigured environment to allow you to easily run, build, and experiment with the provided samples.
+The scripts are designed to be generic, so that you can easily deploy the samples to other environments.

- +This project includes 2 Amalgam8 sample apps with a preconfigured environment to allow +you to easily run, build, and experiment with the provided samples, or for you to use your own ideas.

 The following samples are available for Amalgam8:

-* [Helloworld](https://github.com/amalgam8/examples/blob/master/apps/helloworld/README.md) is a single microservice app that demonstrates how to route traffic to different versions of the same microservice
+* [Helloworld](https://github.com/amalgam8/examples/blob/master/apps/helloworld/README.md) is a single microservice app that demonstrates how to route traffic to different versions of the same microservice.
-* [Bookinfo](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md) is a multiple microservice app used to demonstrate and experiment with several Amalgam8 features
+* [Bookinfo](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md) is a multiple microservice app used to demonstrate and experiment with several Amalgam8 features, including routing and resilience testing.

-The repository's root directory includes a Vagrant file that provides an environment with everything needed to run, and build, the samples ([Go](http://golang.org/), [Docker](http://www.docker.com/), [Kubernetes](http://kubernetes.io/), [Amalgam8 CLI](https://github.com/amalgam8/controller/tree/master/cli), [Gremlin SDK](https://github.com/ResilienceTesting/gremlinsdk-python)) already installed.
-Depending on the runtime environement you want to try, using it may be the easiest way to get Amalgam8 up and running.
+The repository's root directory includes a Vagrant file that provides an environment with everything needed to run and build the samples:
+([Go](http://golang.org/), [Docker](http://www.docker.com/), [Kubernetes](http://kubernetes.io/),
+[Amalgam8 CLI](https://github.com/amalgam8/controller/tree/master/cli), [Gremlin SDK](https://github.com/ResilienceTesting/gremlinsdk-python))
+Depending on the runtime environment you want to try, using the Vagrant file might be the easiest way to get Amalgam8 up and running.

+## Running the samples <a id="running"</a>

-To run the demos, proceed to the instructions corresponding to the environment that you want to use:
+To run the sample apps, follow the steps that correspond to the environment that you want to use:

 * Localhost Deployment
     * [Docker](#local-docker)